does a healthcare poa need to be notarized does a healthcare poa need to be notarized

 Can a notarized healthcare POA prevent legal challenges?

-A notarized healthcare POA is less likely to face challenges in court as notarization assures that all parties signed willingly and with full understanding, thus providing legal protection and legitimacy.
+A notarized healthcare POA is less likely to face challenges in court as notarization assures that all parties are signed willingly and with full understanding, thus providing legal protection and legitimacy.

 Do hospitals and medical institutions require notarized healthcare POAs?